L3MON4D3/LuaSnip/DOC.md

 - `child_ext_opts`, `merge_child_ext_opts`: `ext_opts` applied to the children
   of this snippet.
 More info [here](#ext_opts).

-This `opts`-table can also be passed to eg.	`snippetNode` or `indentSnippetNode`, but only `callbacks` and the `ext_opts`-related options are used there.
+This `opts`-table can also be passed to e.g.	`snippetNode` or `indentSnippetNode`, but only `callbacks` and the `ext_opts`-related options are used there.

-Snippets contain some interesting tables, eg. `snippet.env` contains variables used in the LSP-protocol like `TM_CURRENT_LINE` or `TM_FILENAME` or `snippet.captures`, where capture-groups of regex-triggers are stored.
+Snippets contain some interesting tables, e.g. `snippet.env` contains variables used in the LSP-protocol like `TM_CURRENT_LINE` or `TM_FILENAME` or `snippet.captures`, where capture-groups of regex-triggers are stored.
 Additionally, the string that was used to trigger the snippet is stored in